usagisukisuki/FT-SAM/README.md

 # FT-SAM
 This repo is the implementation for Fine Tuning Segment Anything Model.
+This segmentation model is compatible with **Binary segmetnation** and **Multi-class sementation**.
+Please try it with your various datasets.

 <div align="center">
   <img src="figs/sam.png" width="80%">
 </div>